ITR Season 2025 Banner

 |

-Mutual funds are an investment vehicle that pools money from multiple investors to invest in various assets, such as stocks, bonds, debentures, and money market instruments.
+Mutual funds are an investment vehicle that pools money from multiple investors to invest in various assets, such as stocks, bonds, debentures, and market instruments, both money market and capital market.
 Investors in a mutual fund scheme receive units equivalent to their investment, which can be redeemed as needed or according to the terms and conditions of the mutual fund scheme.
 The value of these units fluctuates based on the mutual fund scheme's performance.

-You can invest in a mutual fund scheme in two ways: directly investing through an AMC or through an intermediary (regular plan).
-However, many people still get confused between the Direct plan and the Regular plan before investing in this 57 trillion Indian Mutual Fund Industry.
+You can invest in a mutual fund scheme in two ways: directly investing through an AMC or an intermediary (regular plan).
+However, many people still get confused between the Direct plan and the Regular plan before investing in the 68 trillion Indian Mutual Fund Industry.
 Here, we will dive deeper into direct vs regular mutual funds, key differences, benefits and much more.
-Read along to get further insights about the same.

 What is a Direct Mutual Fund?

-A Direct mutual fund is a type of scheme in which you are directly investing through an AMC (Asset Management Company) that manages the mutual fund.
-As you are purchasing the plan directly from the fund houses there are no brokers involved with it; hence, no commission is required to be paid.
+A Direct mutual fund is a scheme in which you invest directly through an AMC (Asset Management Company) that manages the mutual fund.
+Since you purchase the plan directly from the fund houses, no brokers are involved; hence, no commission is required to be paid.

 As a result, you can gain higher returns from direct mutual funds as they carry lower expense ratios due to no commissions being associated with these funds.